 You must, however, ensure you can make the minimum monthly payments otherwise, you’ll lose any promotional rate and potentially receive a fine.

-A personal loan can often offer more attractive interest rates than a credit card.
+A personal loan for an engagement ring can often offer more attractive interest rates than a credit card.
 Unsecured loans start at around 6% interest and have fixed monthly payments.
 However, to get the best rates on a loan, you will need to have a good credit score.

-A Buy Now Pay Later loan (BNPL) is becoming an increasingly popular option among those with less than stellar credit scores, as this financing option only requires a “soft” credit check.
+For engagement rings, Buy Now Pay Later loans are becoming an increasingly popular option among those with less than stellar credit scores, as this financing option only requires a “soft” credit check.

 This option works by giving you the ring upfront in exchange for a deposit (typically around 25%).
 Then, you repay the remainder in equal payments over a short period.

-Depending on the BNPL provider, you may or may not have interest added to the total amount.
+Depending on the Buy Now Pay Later, engagement rings may or may not have interest added to the total amount.
 If you do, then you pay the deferred interest when your regular payments are due.

 Most major online retailers have partnered with BNPL providers such as Klarna, Affirm, and Afterpay, and you will be offered this option at checkout, making it a very accessible financing option.